Updated: Feb. 9th, 2024

 And then there’s intentional exercise.
 So often, women are killing themselves at the gym or working out non-stop in an effort to lose weight.
 Exercise does burn calories on top of what your body uses for essential functioning, but this only accounts for 10 percent of the average person’s metabolism.
 That means that exercise alone isn’t an effective way to drop those pounds.
 This is especially true if you overestimate how many calories you burn, and use a workout as an excuse to indulge.

-Your metabolism is influenced by a wide range of factors, some that you have no control over, and some that you can change.
-It’s important that you understand you can alter your metabolism by paying attention to those factors within your control – it’s not a magic number set in stone.
+Many factors influence your metabolism – some that you have no control over, and some that you can change.
+It’s important that you understand you can alter your metabolism by paying attention to those factors within your control; it’s not a magic number set in stone.

 Some of the circumstances beyond your control include your age, gender, body size (ie, height and bone structure), and genetics.
 You can’t stop time, and you can’t change your genetic makeup.
 But knowing how these factors impact metabolism can help you make better choices about the things you can change.